 Spamhaus in a landslide.

 The 7th Circuit has issued its opinion in e360 Insight’s case against the Spamhaus Project.
+E360 Insight, Inc. v.
+Spamhaus Project, 658 F.3d 637 (7th Cir.
+2011).
 The award against Spamhaus was reduced to $3.
 That would be a dollar apiece for defamation, tortious interference with prospective economic advantage, and actual damages.

-e360 appealed the verdict claiming that the discovery sanctions that Judge Kocoras imposed were unreasonable.
-While all of the things that laid the groundwork were going on, some people complained to me that this was all taking too long and that the judge was giving e360 too many chances.
-But, in its review of the discovery sanctions, the 7th Circuit said “…we weigh not only the straw that finally broke the camel’s back, but all the straws that the recalcitrant party piled on over the course of the lawsuit” (Slip Op. at 9) Every single one of those incidents were straws, and the 7th Circuit looked through them all before concluding “Thus, it is of little consequence whether, as e360 argues is the case here, the conduct that finally drew the district court’s ire can be explained away as a simple negligent mistake.
-A district court may conclude that one more supposed miscommunication is just another example of a party’s demonstrated inability to take his discovery obligations seriously” (Slip Op at 9, 10).
+e360 appealed the verdict, claiming that the discovery sanctions that Judge Kocoras imposed were unreasonable.
+While all the things that laid the groundwork were going on, some people complained that this was all taking too long and that the judge was giving e360 too many chances.
+But, in its review of the discovery sanctions, the 7th Circuit said, “…we weigh not only the straw that finally broke the camel’s back, but all the straws that the recalcitrant party piled on over the course of the lawsuit.”
+658 F.3d at 643.
+Every single one of those incidents was a straw.
+The 7th Circuit looked through them all before concluding, “Thus, it is of little consequence whether, as e360 argues is the case here, the conduct that finally drew the district court’s ire can be explained away as a simple negligent mistake.
+A district court may conclude that one more supposed miscommunication is just another example of a party’s demonstrated inability to take his discovery obligations seriously.”
+Id.

 They continue: